jasonraimondi/jasonraimondi.com/content/posts/2021-05-11-react-use-effect-void.md

 tags:
 - react
 - hooks
+- use-effect
 ---

-If you are wondering how you can return promises to `useEffect` without React throwing an error, you can use the [`void` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/void) in your response.
+Return a promise directly to your `useEffect`  functions without React throwing an errors using the [`void` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/void).
+This allows you to create really compact `useEffect` functions while dealing with promises or async functions.

+Imagine that you had an asynchronous `fetchApi` function and it returns a Promise.
+Typically, if you'd return this function directly to

 ```ts
 useEffect(() => void fetchApi(), []);
 ```

-This allows you to create really compact `useEffect` functions while dealing with promises or async functions.

-## Example useEffect with void fetch

 Here we compose our async function called `fetchApi` where we handle all of our asynchronous data handling.
 We can then combine useEffect and void to call the function in a single line.